KarelKubat/fastcd/README.md

 FastCD even accepts keyboard input while it's still generating the list of solutions.
-If you see your destination in the list, you can just hit the right key without waiting for `fastcd` to dig through your file system.
+If you see your destination in the list, you can just hit the right key without waiting for `fastcd` to dig through the rest of your file system.

 ## What you need to install it